jaypee01/snap-trust-growth-dashboard/backend/README.md

 # Snap Trust & Growth Dashboard Backend

 This is the backend API for the **Snap Trust & Growth Dashboard** hackathon project.
-It is built with **Python FastAPI** and serves trust scores, loyalty tiers, and leaderboards for merchants and customers using mock CSV data.
+It is built with **Python FastAPI** and serves trust scores, loyalty tiers, AI-generated summaries, historical metrics, benchmarks, and recommendations for **merchants** and **customers** using mock CSV data.

 ---